An L.A. Bath Remodel Reveals a Wet Room-style Vibe

 Teaming up with a woman general contractor in L.A., a remodel partnership delivers a dream bathroom

-- Homeowners: First-time homeowners Liz and Kevin posted a bath remodel on Sweeten
+- Homeowners: First-time homeowners Liz and Kevin posted a bathroom remodel on Sweeten

 - Primary renovation: Repairing water damage and remodeling the bathroom in a house built in 1923

 - With: Sweeten general contractor in Los Angeles

 Turn a must-do gut reno into a custom primary bath remodel

 When they bought the Spanish Revival Mediterranean in South L.A.’s Park Mesa Heights, they’d pulled off a victory: a first-time home purchase in SoCal.
 But Liz and Kevin’s 1923 house had a secret: water damage beneath the primary bathroom floor, thanks to a shower pan installed incorrectly a decade before.
 “To deal with it,” said Liz, the executive director of an education nonprofit, “we needed to take the bathroom down to the studs.”
 With this, Liz and Kevin started planning for a bath remodel in their L.A. home.

 Liz and Kevin, a technical production senior manager, viewed the dank discovery as an opportunity “to add storage and maximize space,” Liz said.
 But also to showcase their style.
 The two Mid-Century enthusiasts, who live with daughters Omari and Naiobi, love each piece they’ve hand-picked for the 1,850-square-foot home; they wanted elements of the era in the new bathroom as well.
 When they happened on a vintage-modern walnut dresser they liked, Liz envisioned it in a new role as a vanity.
 “We purchased it without knowing what the conversion would entail,” she said.
 Finding a contractor who could turn it into a sink while retaining drawer space below was key to their search.